What is a Local Plan?

-For advice on how to comment in line with Planning policy, visit our Making formal comments and representations page.
+For advice on how to comment in line with Planning policy, visit our Have your say page.

 We also plan to get out and about throughout the District with exhibitions and surveys to gather your opinions.
 We will publish the venues and locations of these events.
-The consultation period will take place in February and March 2020.
+The consultation period will take place from 17 February to 30 March 2020.

 The only way we will know what you think is if you tell us.
 The information and feedback we receive during the consultation will be collected and used to make changes to the Local Plan.